Learn more about what a technical writer does and the skills and education you need to begin your career.

 Keep in mind.
 Technical writing differs from creative writing because you’re responsible for communicating instructions or information to the consumer in a concise, simplified way.
 The language you use should be clear and professional and should represent the company and its goals.

 Technical writers are professional writers who produce instructions and how-to guides for consumers.
-Technical writers write the answers to frequently asked questions for businesses and work directly with their clients to accurately create and write content for them.
+In a technical writer occupation, you'll write the answers to frequently asked questions for businesses and work directly with your clients to accurately create and write content for them.

 Technical writers and content writers both use writing to communicate; however, the two roles are not the same.
 The biggest difference is the intention behind the writing.
 While content writers focus on selling a product or idea, technical writers are responsible for explaining a product or service.